nemonik/hands-on-DevOps/README.md

 What just happened?

-- The `FROM` line instructs Docker to retrieve the `nemonik/golang:1.13.7` from the private Docker registry running on our `toolchain` vagrant, which it did.
+- The `FROM` line instructs Docker to retrieve the `nemonik/golang:1.13.7` from the private Docker registry running on our Kubernetes cluster, which it did.
 And then use this as the basis of your application's docker image.
 - Then the rest of the commands in the `Dockerfile` are executed laying down layers on top of the `nemonik/golang:1.13.7` image thereby building a new docker image entitled `nemonik/helloworld-web` and tagging it `latests`.
 - `docker build` then places the image with the name `nemonik/helloworld-web` in the `Development`'s local Docker registry so that containers can be created off this image locally.